Annotated Bibliography of Frame Publications,

 Falck-Therkelsen, Solveig, 'The Restoration of Seven Watts Frames at the Tate Gallery', Conservation News.
 The Official Newsletter of UKIC, no.65, March 1998, pp.34-6.

-Johnson, Alastair, Restoring a Pre-Raphaelte frame, on the conservation of the frame on Edward Burne-Jones’s King Cophetua and the Beggar Maid (1884).
-Published by the Frame Blog.
+Johnson, Alastair, Restoring a Pre-Raphaelite frame, The Frame Blog, 10 September 2012.
+On the conservation of the frame on Edward Burne-Jones’s King Cophetua and the Beggar Maid (1884).

 Keith, Larry, Ashok Roy, Rachel Morrison and Peter Schade, ‘Leonardo da Vinci’s Virgin of the Rocks: Treatment, Technique and Display’, in National Gallery Technical Bulletin, vol.32, 2011, pp.49-54, available online at www.nationalgallery.org.uk/technical-bulletin/keith_roy_morrison_schade2011.
 With a section on reframing Leonardo da Vinci’s Virgin of the Rocks, using elements from a 16th-century all’antica tabernacle frame to replace a 19th-century frame.
 To complete the frame, it was necessary to make a base, spandrels and inner edge to add to the old elements of the pilasters and cornice, the ornaments of which were in a thick paste rather than carved.
 The carpentry and carving work pf the new parts was carried out by Peter Schade and the gilding by Adriano Lorenzelli and Isabella Kocum.
 An altarpiece by Giacomo del Maino, after 1495, provided a guide for recreating the frame’s missing elements.